laila12399/lailascoaching/content/how-to-overcome-bullying-trauma.md

 **What’s the most crushing thing about being bullied?
 It’s not what most people think it is.**

 Those close to victims of bullying are often not aware of the emotional burden they carry.
-For example, a study of over 7,000 students, found that victims of bullying reported internalising symptoms including frequent worries, sadness, nervousness, and fearfulness (Peskin et al., 2007).
+For example, a study of over 7,000 students, found that victims of bullying reported internalising symptoms including frequent worries, sadness, nervousness, and fearfulness[^1].

-In a recent cross continental study of 317,869 adolescents 30.5% experienced bullying victimisation in the past 30 days (Biswas et al., 2020).
+In a recent cross continental study of 317,869 adolescents 30.5% experienced bullying victimisation in the past 30 days[^2].

-A 2020 survey found that one in four workers have experienced bullying/ exclusion (Rosling, 2020).
+A collection of survey found that more than one in 12 workers have experienced bullying[^3].

 ## :broken_heart: What Makes Bullying Painful
 Let’s pinpoint what is the most painful about bullying victimisation.
 One might imagine that the worst thing about being bullied is the actual momentary experience.
 However, the root of the pain seems to lie elsewhere.